react-native-community/discussions-and-proposals/proposals/0000-android-agp-v9-adoption.md

 - Roll out AGP v9 compatibility changes to actively used libraries while maintaining backward compatibility.
 - Coordinate with the community for broader ecosystem coverage.
 - Align with Expo's AGP v9 adoption efforts in Expo core and related libraries.
+- Create a new library plugin from RNGP while ensuring backward compat.
+  - The RNGP will be restricted to be used only by the App's.
+  - This is to allow distributing and maintaining library specific changes independent of RNGP.

 #### Phase 3
 - Remove the AGP v9 opt-outs from the React Native template.